Generic selectors

 Capital expenditure is defined as “The purchase of an asset (tangible or intangible), or expenditure which adds to/enhances and not merely maintains the value of an existing asset”.

-Not all equipment is classed as capital expenditure, contact our sales team to discuss the sports premium packages we can organise for your school.
+However, not all equipment will be classed as capital expenditure. contact our sales team to discuss the sports premium packages we can organise for your school.

 How can Fawns help?